civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 3.1 of the `Oil Tanker Moratorium Act` and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 3.1:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the protection provided for the rights of the Indigenous peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### Impact Assessment Act

 ### Section 32